Thebaid (Statius): Moral and theological outlook

-Statius' depiction of the gods marks a departure from the mythological anthropomorphism exhibited by Homer and Vergil towards allegory.
+Statius' depiction of the gods marks a departure from the anthropomorphism exhibited by Homer and Vergil towards allegory.
 The writer C. S. Lewis considered his development of this narrative device an important predecessor of medieval forms of allegorical writing.
-Lewis illustrates this point with his analysis of the portrayal of Mars in the Thebaid: instead of playing a mythological role, the god is always in a state of blind wrath and has come to represent the concept of warfare.
+Lewis illustrates this point with his analysis of the portrayal of Mars in the Thebaid: the god is always in a state of blind wrath and has come to represent the concept of warfare.

 Another important theme is the poem's depiction of nefas.
 In the language of Roman moral discourse, the term denotes something or someone in violation of societal and religious norms.
 The Thebaid, classicist Randall Ganiban writes, is unique in Latin poetry for the degree to which its protagonists indulge in such behaviour without serious moral opposition.
 Although the poem's heroes commit acts of exceptional violence, they are not balanced by a benign cast of gods.
 Instead, the gods' attitude has been described as "one of hostility or indifference".
 The world of the Thebaid may thus be viewed as anti-Rome because it indulges in the unchecked representation of one of Rome's strictest religious taboos.